hectorastrom/ARAUS-Soundscapes-Affective-Analysis/README.md

     - Perform independent t-tests to assess statistical significance.

 #### Grouping
 In the ARAUS dataset, soundscapes are rated on a scale of 1 to 5 on eight affective features: {pleasant, eventful, chaotic, vibrant, uneventful, calm, annoying, monotonous}.
 In this analysis, we focused on the states of vibrance (high valence, high arousal), pleasantness (high valence, moderate arousal), and eventfulness (moderate valence, high arousal).
-Low values (equal to 1) of these psychoacoustic parameters were used as comparison groups to evaluate what psychoacoustic parameters result in remarkable (rating equal to 5) reports of pleasantness, vibrance, or eventfulness.
+Low values of these affective ratings (through bottom percentiles) were used as comparison groups to evaluate what psychoacoustic parameters result in remarkable (top percentile ratings) reports of pleasantness, vibrance, or eventfulness.

+The data for these comparisons is accessible in this repository.
+However, the groups can be quickly adjusted to perform analysis and comparison between other groups, such as a comparison between groups of multiple affective features and other percentile ranges.

 ## Directory Structure
 ```